undone-labs/webhook-relay/README.md

-# webhook-relay
+# Webhook Relay

- A tool to provide a web-based static endpoint for webhooks to hit and relay to local machines for local development
+A tool to provide an exposed endpoint for webhooks to hit and relay to local machines, to help with local development